slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On balance

 <!--
+> *"Life is a balance between holding on and letting go."
+-- Rumi*
+> *"There are two approaches to improving yourself: 1) The self-improvement junkie.
+2) The self-improvement tourists."
+-- Mark Manson*

-- alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo
+- alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo -->
-- There are two approaches to improving yourself: 1) The self-improvement junkie.
-2) The self-improvement tourists.
-MM
-- life is a balance between holding on and letting go. -- rumi -->

 > *"Everything should be made as simple as possible, but not simpler."